Atlanta Flames: Formation

 Tom Lysiak (left) celebrates with Dave Shand and Harold Phillipoff after a goal against the Colorado Rockies in 1978.

 The National Hockey League (NHL), which had grown from six teams in 1966 to fourteen in 1970, had not planned further expansion until at least 1973.
 However, the 1971 formation of a rival major league—the World Hockey Association (WHA)—altered the NHL's plans and resulted in the two leagues battling for players and markets.
-The NHL sought to keep the WHA out of the newly constructed Nassau Coliseum on Long Island, New York.
 The league also opted to place a team in the American South.
 The NHL announced on November 9, 1971, that it was expanding to Long Island and Atlanta.
 The Atlanta franchise was awarded to Atlanta real estate developer Tom Cousins, who also owned the Atlanta Hawks of the National Basketball Association (NBA), and would play out of the newly built Omni Coliseum.
 The team cost $6 million.
 Cousins named the franchise the Flames in homage to the burning of Atlanta by United States Army General William Sherman during the American Civil War.

 The Flames hired Cliff Fletcher, formerly of the St. Louis Blues, to serve as the team's general manager.
 Former Montreal Canadiens player Bernie Geoffrion was hired as the team's head coach.
 The team stocked its roster via an expansion draft held on June 6, 1972.
 Fletcher focused on goaltending, choosing Phil Myre with his first selection and rookie Dan Bouchard with his second.
 Fletcher drafted a competent roster, but one that was young and inexperienced.
 Two days later, the Flames selected Jacques Richard as the second overall pick in the 1972 NHL amateur draft.